How to Prevent WordPress Users from Creating New Tags

 We had an interesting question from a PublishPress user this week:

-This situations happens because Tags are designed for on-the-fly creation by regular authors.
+WordPress does handle Tags and Categories differently.
+Tags are designed for on-the-fly creation by regular authors.
 In contrast, Categories are designed to be created by higher-level users.

-• They can create new Tags.
+• The Authors can create new Tags.

 Create Tags Categories Boxes